 Do I need existing member approval to join a circle?

 No. Members don’t approve who can join a public savings circle.
-However, to join a private savings circle you’ll need to be invited.
+However, to join a private savings circle, you need to be invited.

 Can I create my own circle?

-Absolutely!
-With Tanda by Yahoo Finance we let you create private or public savings circles.
+You can create private or public savings circles.

-Private circles are only visible to Tanda members you send an invitation to.
+Private circles are only visible to Tanda members that you invite.
 Private circles are a great way to save money with family and friends!

-Public circles will be visible to all Tanda members, allowing any qualified Tanda member to join.
+Public circles are visible to all Tanda members, allowing any qualified Tanda member to join.
 This is a great way to meet new people and achieve your savings goals together.

 Just tap “Create circle” on the search page to set up your public or private circle.